-The significant increase in emissions from 14 tonnes of CO_2e to 1,256 tonnes of CO_2e was due to the inclusion of GHG emissions arising from show flats and serviced apartments controlled by BSEL.
+The total GHG emissions intensity has decreased slightly from 2.24 tonnes of CO2e per dollar in million of revenue in FY2024 to 2.09 tonnes of CO2e per dollar in million of revenue in FY2025, primarily due to the temporary closure of the show flat for the development projects.
 We will continue to maintain the trees that were planted in previous years to offset our carbon emissions.